-Two members of the Management Board were appointed as managing directors of PAION Deutschland GmbH and two members were appointed as non-executive directors of PAION, Inc. One board member was appointed managing director of PAION Holdings UK Ltd including its subsidiaries.
+Three members of the Management Board were appointed as managing directors of PAION Deutschland GmbH.
+Two Management Board members were appointed managing directors of PAION Holdings UK Ltd including its subsidiaries.
 Further mandates held by members of the Management Board and Supervisory Board are listed in the notes to the Consolidated Financial Statements.

 Equal participation of Men and Women in executive positions

-The Supervisory and Management Boards actively support the company in achieving an adequate representation of women in executive positions.
+The Supervisory Board and the Management Board actively support the company in achieving an adequate representation of women in executive positions.

 Compliance as a key management duty of the Management Board

 The Management Board of a joint stock corporation is jointly and severally liable for the fulfillment of its organizational duties, especially risk management and risk control.
-The Management Board must define an organizational structure for the company ensuring that its operations comply with legal requirements to the best extent possible.
+The Management Board must define an organizational structure for the company ensuring that its operations comply with legal requirements.
 Any infringement of rights and legally protected interests of third parties must reasonably be excluded.
 A Management Board is only eligible for exemption from liability if it provides evidence of compliance with its organizational obligations.

 One of the organizational obligations for the Management Board is represented by the formal assignment of business responsibilities defining the individual areas of responsibility for its members.
 This plan forms an integral part of the rules of engagement for the Management Board and must be approved by the Supervisory Board.
 In addition, regular meetings and consultations ensure that the members of the Management Board are well informed of any important developments.
 In case of any deficits and/or irregularities, the Management Board must collectively implement suitable counter-measures.